jmlivingston/react-components-library/README.md

 ### Create New Component

 To create new components, you can use the following to generate the component, styles, stories, and spec.
-To customize this, scripts/createComponent can be updated.
+This uses [Plop](https://plopjs.com/) and can be customized under scripts/templates.

-`npm run create-component -- name=fooBar`
+`npm run generate`

 #### Options